The Very Best Free Swahili Resources — What We Used

 For example, when we were looking around for the best free resources for Egyptian Arabic, we had no trouble putting together that amazing list.

-However, things get tougher for smaller languages (like Swahili, even though it’s still a major African language).
+However, things get tougher for less widespread languages (like Swahili, even though it’s still a major African language).

-That said, here are the best resources we’ve found for Kiswahili (Swahili).
-We’ll add to it as we find more things.
+That said, here are the best resources we found for Swahili.

 Swahili is pretty complicated.
 There are TONS of rules.
-And plenty of exceptions (though not as many as German, for example).
+And plenty of exceptions.

-So every time we learn a new rule, we create a summary of it, put down a table of rules, and have been putting it down in our cheat sheet.
+So every time we learned a new rule, we created a summary of it, put down a table of rules, and have been putting it down in our cheat sheet.

 - Verb conjugations: Simple tables for past, present and future, in the positive and negative sense